Importing and Exporting

 - Export profile styles are used to define a collection of export file format options reused in multiple slices, artboards or object exporting.

 - Objects can be collected and marked for batch exporting using the Object Export panel.

 - The Export Objects command can be used to batch export collected objects.

-- The Content tool can be used to adjust position, size and rotation of image and linked content inside a shape.
+- The Content mode of the pointer tool, can be used to adjust position, size and rotation of the image or linked content inside a shape.